TykTechnologies/tykctl/README.md

+# NOTE: THE MAIN BRANCH CONTAINS CODE FOR THE POC FOR THE MVP CODE CHECK THE DEV BRANCH.

 # What is Tykctl

 Tykctl is a Work In Progress CLI.
 The plan is to have one CLI to interact with all Tyk components and services - Tyk Cloud, Tyk Gateway, Tyk Dashboard, etc.